dominicbeesley/blitter-vhdl-6502/doc/API.md

 synchronized with the motherboard phi2 clock when accessing the MOS area at FF C000-FF FFFF (except for hardware registers)

-Bit 5, writing bit 5 will cancel the preboot mapping - see PREBOOT
+Bit 5, writing bit 5 will cancel the preboot mapping - see PREBOOT.
+This is typically set at reset and the pre-boot mini-rom will unset it and "reboot" by returning the SYSVIA state to how it was before the preboot-1 rom was entered.

 Bit 4, this bit selects between rom maps 0 and 1, it is normally set at boot time bit may be used to swap out the MOS rom programmatically